 Senior Medicare Patrol programs, or SMPs, help Medicare and Medicaid beneficiaries prevent, detect and report health care fraud.
 They not only protect older persons, they also help preserve the integrity of the Medicare and Medicaid programs.
 Because this work often requires face-to-face contact to be most effective, SMPs nationwide rely on approximately 5,000 volunteers who are active each year to help in this effort.
-SMP of New Jersey at Jewish Family Services of Middlesex County is part of the national SMP network funded by the US Administration of Aging.
+SMP of New Jersey at Jewish Family Services of Middlesex County is part of the national SMP network funded by the Administration for Community Living (ACL).

 How, exactly, do SMPs fight fraud?
 SMP staff and volunteers work with individual beneficiaries to review Medicare Summary Notices for accuracy, make presentations to groups about how to avoid getting taken by scam artists, exhibit at community health fairs and more.
 Their primary goal is to teach Medicare beneficiaries how to protect their personal identity, identify and report errors on their health care bills and identify deceptive health care practices, such as illegal marketing, providing unnecessary or inappropriate services and charging for services that were never provided.
 In some cases, SMPs do more than educate: When Medicare and Medicaid beneficiaries are unable to act on their own behalf to address these problems, the SMPs work to address the problems, making referrals to the Centers for Medicare & Medicaid Services (CMS) and their anti-fraud contractors; the Office of Inspector General (OIG); state attorneys general offices; local law enforcement; State Health Insurance Assistance Programs (SHIP); state insurance divisions and other outside organizations that are able to intervene.